Impact of Sommerfeld Effect and Bound State Formation in Simplified $t$-Channel Dark Matter Models: Simplified -channel models and Dark Matter Cosmology

 The three possible choices of the mediator's quantum numbers correspond to three different models, which we label as the $u_R$, $d_R$ and $q_L$ models, respectively.

 The dark sector features a $\mathbb{Z}_2$ symmetry such that $\chi$ is the lightest stable particle and our DM candidate.
 The interaction Lagrangian of the dark sector particles is thus given by:

 where $D_\mu$ is the covariant derivative and the index $i$ runs over the quark and mediator flavours of the model considered (up-type right-handed quarks, down-type right-handed quarks and left-handed quarks). $P_L$ and $P_R$ are the left and right handed projectors respectively.
-The Yukawa couplings, $g_{DM}$, are chosen to be real valued, flavour-diagonal and flavour-universal for simplicity, implying that $g_{\text{DM},ij}=g_\text{DM}\delta_{ij}$ \footnote{ In general it is possible to go beyond this approximation by making the Yukawa couplings off-diagonal, but at the same time consistent with flavour constraints by using minimal flavor violation}.
+The Yukawa couplings,$g_{DM}$, are chosen to be real valued, flavour-diagonal and flavour-universal for simplicity, implying that $g_{\text{DM},ij}=g_\text{DM}\delta_{ij}$ \footnote{ In general it is possible to go beyond this approximation by allowing for off-diagonal Yukawa couplings, which can be constrained by flavor observables as for instance top quark flavor changing neutral currents \cite{Liu:2021crr}.}.

 As a result of its Yukawa interaction \footnote{For this work, we do not consider possible renormalizable interactions between the scalars and the Higgs field, for example via a trilinear coupling.
-As shown in \cite{Harz_2018_HiggsEnh,Harz_2019}, such interactions can lead to sizeable effects from Sommerfeld enhancement and bound state formation and is subject to a follow-up work~\cite{Becker_?} .}, the DM number density depends both on direct pair annihilation of DM, particles, $\chi\chi\rightarrow \text{SM SM}$, as well as co-annihilation and colored annihilations processes into SM particles involving $\chi-X$, $\chi-X^\dagger$, $X-X^\dagger$ and $X-X$ as initial scattering states.
+As shown in \cite{Harz_2018_HiggsEnh,Harz_2019,Biondini:2018xor}, such interactions can lead to sizeable effects from Sommerfeld enhancement and bound state formation and is subject to a follow-up work~\cite{Becker_?} .}, the DM number density depends both on direct pair annihilation of DM, particles, $\chi\chi\rightarrow \text{SM SM}$, as well as co-annihilation and colored annihilations processes into SM particles involving $\chi-X$, $\chi-X^\dagger$, $X-X^\dagger$ and $X-X$ as initial scattering states.
 The latter determining the density of the scalar mediators.
 A representative class of Feynman diagrams are shown in Fig.~\ref{fig:feynm_diagr}.

 Under the assumption that all $\mathbb{Z}_2$-odd particles will finally decay into dark matter and will be in equilibrium with each other until freeze-out \cite{Edsj__1997}, we track the evolution of the total dark-sector comoving number density (or \textit{yield}) $\tilde{Y}=\tilde{n}/s$, where $\tilde{n}$ is the total dark-sector number density and $s$ is the entropy density of the universe, resulting in the sum of the comoving yields of the co-annihilating $\mathbb{Z}_2$-odd species: